openthread/ot-docs/site/en/reference/cli/concepts/tcp.md

 ### `benchmark` commands

-Once a TCP connections is established between two nodes, you can use the `benchmark` commands to send large amounts of data between the nodes to test network bandwidth and performance.
+Once a TCP connection is established between two nodes, you can use the `benchmark` commands to send large amounts of data between the nodes to test network bandwidth and performance.
 The number of transmitted bytes in milliseconds as well as the TCP Goodput will be provided in the `benchmark` results.